nataliatesarova/project-one/README.md

 ![validator](assets/doc/service.png)
 ![validator](assets/doc/contact.png)
 ![validator](assets/doc/thankyou.png)
-* CSS: Errors were not found when passing through the official Jigsaw validator
+* CSS: Errors were not found when passing through the official Jigsaw validator (DO TEST AND INSERT PIC)
 * Lighthouse in the Chrome Developer Tools was used to test website performance, accessibility, best practices and SEO.
+(INSERT PIC)
+* Wave accessibility (DO TEST CHANGE FONT COLOR AND INSERT PIC-LIGHTHOUSE ALSO TESTS ACCESSIBILITY)
+* Manual testing
+The website was used
+* Bugs
+An error was found with the footer since the h3 ("Follow Wave Eye Clinic") was placed in the ul.
+This was fixed by moving the h3 above the ul.